Essex & Suffolk Wills Ltd, 25 The Glade, Welshwood Park, Colchester, Essex. CO4 3JD

 PARENTAL RESPONSIBILITY

-You would not go on holiday and leave your children with someone you couldn’t trust......
+You wouldn’t leave your children for a few hours with someone you couldn’t trust.

 Don’t risk dying without organising guardianship.